 * Continue to lobby for support across the political, public and business spectrum for creating a world class cultural, educational and tourism focused precinct that will provide ongoing social and economic benefits for our city.

 Suzette’s background is in the Design and Construction industry as a senior project manager for corporate and government clients in Sydney as well as large industrial projects for the Department of Defence.
 This has afforded her a wide experience of stakeholder engagement in project design and delivery outcomes.
 She also spent several years in Ireland working to deliver the national roll out and implementation of digital radiology systems within the public hospital system.
-Suzette is the third generation of her family from Parramatta, and has a close connection to its parklands, people and its rich cultural past.
+Suzette is the third generation of her family born in Parramatta, and has a close connection to its parklands, people and its rich cultural past.
 She still lives in the area with her young family.
-Architecture and history in her community, and indeed the world, is her passion.
+Architectural and environmental heritage in her community, and indeed the world, is her passion.
 Making sure it remains in public hands for future generations to enjoy is paramount.

 Contact: firstname.lastname@example.org or 0412 990 880